-Bangladesh to send nearly 94,000 hajj pilgrims to Mecca
+Bangladesh is planning to send nearly 94,000 hajj pilgrims to

 The expected increase has prompted Bangladeshi authorities to ask their Saudi Arabian counterparts to authorize six more airlines to fly the pilgrims to Islam's holiest place.